ibm-cloud-docs/EventStreams/messagehub085.md

 ## Standard plan

-The Standard plan is appropriate if you want an economical public cloud service where you pay for what you use and share infrastructure with others.
+The Standard plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise plan.
+The Standard plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.

 ## Enterprise plan

-The Enterprise plan is appropriate if data isolation, predictable performance, and being a single tenant are important considerations.
+The Enterprise plan is appropriate if data isolation, guaranteed performance, and increased retention are important considerations.
+The Enterprise plan offers exclusive access to a dedicated {{site.data.keyword.messagehub}} cluster.

 ## What's supported by the Standard and Enterprise plans